djwhitt/cposc2009/README.md

 - [Clojure with Emacs and Slime/Swank on Ubuntu](http://riddell.us/tutorial/slime_swank/slime_swank.html)

 Note: The Slime/Swank setup guide above looked good, but I haven't tried it myself.
-If you use Emacs and no of a better one let me know.
+If you use Emacs and know of a better one let me know.

 ### Vim ###